 The only movie to ever win an Academy Award for Best Production.
 In the Oscars' first year of existence, two "Best Picture"-type awards were given: This film was awarded Best Production and Sunrise (1927) was awarded Best Artistic Quality of Production.
 Both awards were discontinued the following year and replaced by the modern Best Picture Oscar; Best Production is usually thought of as that award's equivalent.

-While many believe that this was the first movie to incorporate product placement, it not true.
-The earliest known occurrence of product placement in a film was that of Red Crown gasoline in the short film, The Garage (1920).
+While many believe that this was the first movie to incorporate product placement (Hershey's Chocolate Bar), it is not true.
+The earliest known occurrence of product placement in a film was that of Red Crown gasoline in the short film The Garage (1920).

 In 1925 and 1926, Byron Morgan sent ideas for a story about air service in World War I to Famous Players Lasky Corporation.
 The company agreed when he brought this to their attention, and settled with him for $3750 which included his waiving claims to all rights to his material.